ozaner/ozanerhansha.github.io-OLD/_posts/math/probability/prob-notes/00-0-0-prob-notes-1.md

 <!--more-->

 ## Combinations & Binomial Coefficients
-Another combinatorial problem is how many different sets of $r$ groups can be formed from $n$ distinct elements:
+Another combinatorial problem is how many different sets of groups with $r$ elements can be formed from $n$ distinct elements:

 $$\frac{n!}{(n-r)!\ r!}=\binom{n}{r}$$